ddbj/www/_biosample/sample-info-e.md

 ## Sample type  {#Sample-type}

+BioSample supports richer sample description and standardization of sample attributes by providing sample packages designed for each type of sample and sequences.

 ### Standard {#standard}

 When it is not appropriate to use [MIxS](#mixs), use standard packages according to sample types and organisms.